jigoshop/Jigoshop-eCommerce/readme.txt

 == Changelog ==

+= 2.1.8 - 2017.10.30 =
+* New: Default variation image will be shown if variable product has no featured image.
+* Fix: Checkout/cart page to allow external product types from plugins.
+* Fix: Product filter widget.
+* Fix: Form controls in payment/shipping methods.
+* Fix: Issues with product category WP editor.
 = 2.1.7 - 2017.09.27 =
 * Fix: Now plugin is available to translate.
 * Fix: Do not add thousand separator to paypal amounts.